m-lab/alertmanager-github-receiver/README.md

  * an actual problem in processes around the monitored system
  * an actual problem with the alert itself

-The alertmanager github receiver creates GitHub issues using [Alertmanager](https://github.com/prometheus/alertmanager) webhook notifications.
+The alertmanager github receiver creates GitHub issues or posts new comments to existing issues.
+[Alertmanager](https://github.com/prometheus/alertmanager) webhook
+notifications.